suzybee1987/ms1-ali-shiatsu/README.md

    - I want to see a demonstration of what to expect when receiving a Shiatsu Shin Tai massage.
    - I want some information about the price and time required per session
    - I want some information about the business owner's qualifications.

-### **Project Goals**
-- The primary goal of this site is to showcase Ali's Shiatsu Shin Tai massage business to attract new clients and provide a means of communication while linking to social media pages.

-### **User Goals**
-- The user will be able to find out more about Shiatsu Shin Tai and be able to contact Ali for more information.

 ### **Site Owner Goals**